 The “mobile era” is in full swing, and construction companies are slowly but surely making the switch.
 Over 80% of construction professionals surveyed said that mobile technology is of high priority, and 4 out of 5 stated that they are currently using some form of mobile technology.
+And a new study by Dodge Data & Analytics shows that software, specifically mobile software, can improve many facets of business.
+Specifically contractors see improvement in equipment and fleet management, cost control, and accurate and timely field data collection.
+These facets are incredibly important to integrated labor delivery.

 With so many construction professionals making the switch, what exactly is mobile technology doing to shift the industry?